 Since the top-most cryptocurrencies have reliably solved the problem of monetary duplication online, this has created major opportunities also from a decentralised finance aspect.
 Beginner traders or investors might find it somewhat difficult to draw the similarities and differences between coins, tokens and altcoins, partly because the industry hasn’t adequately bridged the knowledge gap.
 For example, you can store coins, tokens and altcoins together in a multi-cryptocurrency wallet, rather than having separate wallets for Bitcoin and Ethereum and other tokens.

 This piece of information should help you to differentiate between asset classes.

 Before anything else, you’ll need a crypto wallet.
-Even digital money requires a wallet, which can be an exchange wallet or a personal hardware wallet.
+Even digital money requires a wallet, which can be an exchange wallet, an internet browser wallet, a phone app or a personal hardware wallet.

 The benefit of having your own wallet means you can easily access decentralised finance via metamask (or other wallets) to buy, sell or execute smart-contracts on the decentralised marketplace.

 Every wallet has a public address and a private address.
 The public address is the address where you receive funds from people.
 The private address is the “password” to access and send funds.
 Never share your password.
 Otherwise, you might lose all the money in your wallet.